Monito del monte: Taxonomy and etymology

 Dromiciops gliroides is the sole extant member of the order Microbiotheria.
 It was first described by British zoologist Oldfield Thomas in 1894.
 The generic name Dromiciops is based on the resemblance of the monito del monte to the eastern pygmy possum (Cercartetus nanus), one of the synonyms of which is Dromicia nana.
 The specific name gliroides is a combination of the Latin glis, gliris ("dormouse", more generally "rodent") and Greek oides ("similar to").
 The name australis in a synonym (D. australis) refers to the southern distribution of the animal.
-The common name monito del monte is Spanish for "mountain monkey", or "monkey of the mountains".
+The common name monito del monte is Spanish for "little monkey of the bush".

 In his 1943 Mammals of Chile, American zoologist Wilfred Hudson Osgood identified two subspecies of the monito del monte: